A fan’s guide – the club from early doors to today

 Home of Ross County since their formation 1929 and Dingwall Victoria United before that, the Global Energy Stadium changed its name in the overhaul of 2012 on the eve of the club’s debut in the Scottish Premiership.
 Chairman Roy MacGregor, whose local company now sponsors the ground, had reasonable time to prepare for the task of hosting Celtic, Aberdeen and the like – County were leading the First Division by a country mile.

-That spring, work started on creating all-seater stands behind each goal, the away Academy End to the north and home Jail End to the south.
+That spring, work started on creating all-seater stands behind each goal, the away North End and home Jail End to the south.
 Executive boxes were added to both the main West Stand and East opposite.

 Now holding 6,500 in comfort and set in pleasant, hilly surroundings, the Global Energy is one of the most convivial grounds to watch a game in Scotland.
 A tree-lined path, Ross County Way, now lines the route up to the stadium.